anonymousAskchart/AskChart/docs/EVAL.md

 ## Data preparation

-- It support online or offline ocr.
+- It support online and offline ocr.
 For offline ocr, you should first download [eval.zip](https://drive.google.com/file/d/14h1G_k0KyeizBoYo6LqOe_EQnqapifDU/view?usp=sharing).
 For online ocr, you should download the test images and annotation file from the corresponding benchmark.
 - It contains custom annotations, scripts, and the prediction files with LLaVA v1.5.
 Extract to `eval`.
 This also provides a general structure for all datasets.

 After downloading all of them, organize the data as follows in `eval`.